CesiumGS/cesium-ion-plugin-template/README.md

 -   [ ] Is installation information available on the website or somewhere else?
 -   [ ] Is a blog post in progress?
 -   [ ] Has the the addon been released to [cesium.com](https://github.com/AnalyticalGraphicsInc/cesium.com)?
+-   [ ] Check that the license has the proper year (i.e. the current year)

 ## ↑ **REMOVE ABOVE BEFORE RELEASE** ↑